JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/IPv6 Address Provisioning.md

 			- Some networks may prefer stateful configuration for consistency or because SLAAC doesn't provide other configuration options (like DNS)
 	- How?
 		- The client sends DHCPv6 Request message to the DHCP server
-		- The DHCP server responds with an
+		- The DHCP server responds with an IPv6 address and other configuration details (like DNS servers)
+		- The client uses the provided IPv6 address to communicate on the network

+# IPv6 Stateless Address Autoconfiguration (SLAAC) vs Stateful DHCPv6